mklopotek/Exercises_Git/README.md

 ##This is my test file to learn how to code
 ------------------------

-Know i try to learn the markdown:
+Now i try to learn the markdown:

 1. list item 1.
 2. *list item 2.*